Springfield's Business Bank

 We also offer a variety of proprietary programs to help businesses achieve their goals.
 Our loan underwriting strives to be very ‘common-sense oriented’ with minimal disruption to our clients.
 Finally, we care about our clients deeply.
 Many banks maintain a healthy distance from their clients, but we view our clients as our family.
 In Springfield, our goal is to maintain a very exclusive set of clients and offer them proactive personal service like they have never experienced at a financial institution.

-We have been blessed with amazing employees and a remarkable shareholder group of 200 local business owners and executives.
+We have been blessed with amazing employees and a remarkable shareholder group of over 200 local business owners and executives.
 As we have grown, our lending limit has grown as well and we can now loan a single entity over $12 million (and this should increase to $14 million early next year).
 We also decided a few years ago to stop trying to ‘sell’ to people, but focus on helping them.
 So, we have many innovative programs to help our clients and potential clients become more successful.

 We provide many free resources to the business owners and leaders in our markets.
 These include the Executive Luncheon Series (a free monthly luncheon with business speakers), Regent Elite (a semi-annual executive training program), Faith in Business (a free monthly breakfast with a spiritual focus), and Regent Elevate (our weekly business resource video on social media).

 Regent Bank has also been innovative in serving market niches that seem to be underserved.
 In 2017, we launched two new divisions- The Healthcare Private Bank, led by Charlotte Mindeman, services the medical community including doctors, dentists, veterinarians and optometrists.
 Our Hispanic Banking Division, led by James Sanchez, focuses on serving the Hispanic business population.
 Our Agriculture Lending Division, led by Derek Dick, has a goal of being the region’s premier ag bank.
 All of our divisions are exceeding expectations.